How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 -

-Harsh products (bleach, strong stain removers)
+Aggressive products (bleach, powerful stain removers)

 These three points are the main causes of loss of softness.